Measurements of differential cross-sections in top-quark pair events with a high transverse momentum top quark and limits on beyond the Standard Model contributions to top-quark pair production with the ATLAS detector at $\sqrt{s}=13$ TeV: Cross-section measurements

 \subsection{Correction of the jet energy}

 Uncertainties in the jet energy scale are significant in many $\ttbar$~cross-section measurements~\cite{TOPQ-2020-02,TOPQ-2018-18,TOPQ-2018-15,CMS-TOP-18-002,CMS-TOP-17-002}.
 In order to reduce the impact of such uncertainties in this analysis, the reconstructed invariant mass of the selected hadronically decaying top quark ($\mtopjet$) is used in conjunction with the precisely known value of the top-quark mass~\cite{CMS-TOP-14-022,TOPQ-2017-03}.
 The overall jet energy scale difference between data and simulation for \smallR\ jets is parameterised with a jet energy scale factor, \JSF.
 Assuming that the top-quark mass is known, the $\mtopjet$~distribution can be used to measure the \JSF\ in the data.
 In this way, any overall jet energy scale difference between data and simulation is absorbed into the JSF and does not impact the extracted cross-sections, thereby reducing the impact of the jet energy scale uncertainties on the measured cross-sections.
 The jet energy scale uncertainties, which are included in the measurement as described in Section~\ref{sec-syst}, are not completely suppressed by the method because they have kinematic dependencies that cannot be absorbed by the \JSF.
+The uncertainty in the top-quark mass effectively limits the precision to which the overall jet energy scale difference between data and simulation can be absorbed by the method, but the high precision of the top-quark mass measurements means the corresponding systematic uncertainty is not significant in the measurements (see Section~\ref{sec-syst-ttbarmodel}).
 Figure~\ref{fig:JSFscalingExample:mtopjsf} shows the $\mtopjet$~distribution for three different \JSF\ values.
 The distributions are obtained by applying the JSF to the energy of every jet in the nominal $\ttbar$\ sample and the simulation samples used for the background estimates.
 The JSF is applied on top of the standard ATLAS jet calibration discussed in Section~\ref{sec-evsel}.
 Figure~\ref{fig:JSFscalingExample:jsfmap} shows that the mean of the $\mtopjet$~distribution\footnote{The mean is calculated from events that have $135 < \mtopjet < 205$~\GeV.} ($\meanmtopjet$) depends linearly on the \JSF, as expected from the fact the top-tagged jet four-vector is a sum of the four-vectors of the constituent \smallR\ jets.
 The $\meanmtopjet$~value in data is used to determine the JSF in data from this linear relationship.
 The distribution of $\mtopjet$~in data is shown in Figure~\ref{fig:JSFscalingExample:mtopdata} with $\mathrm{JSF}=1$.
 In order to visualise possible differences in the shape of the distribution, the expectation is normalised to the data yield.
 Good agreement is seen between the data and the expectation, and the \JSF\ is measured to be $\JSFval \pm \JSFunc$, where the uncertainty is due to the number of observed data events.
 The energy of each reconstructed jet in the data is then corrected with $1/ \mathrm{\JSF}$ and the event selection is reapplied, yielding the corrected distributions that are used as input for the cross-section calculation.
 The statistical uncertainty of the JSF is included in the measurement as discussed in Section~\ref{sec-syst-jsfstat}.